 I was finally able to make my way back down to Arizona again when I shot Nathan & Janet’s wedding in Tucson.
 My best friends & I made a road trip out of it & were able to visit a few amazing places along the way.
 Including Moab, Utah, Arches National Park, the Grand Canyon, & Saguaro National Park.
+(P.S. these make great locations for an elopement in Arizona!)

 We started by getting up early & leaving for Colorado.
 We were in Denver by 10AM.
 Colorado has so much to offer but we wanted to get to Utah so decided to take the faster way through Colorado on I-70.
 We arrived in Moab that evening.
 We would have loved to camp, but had a wedding to attend.
 It would just be too much with camping, haha!
 We got ready for an early morning hike to Delicate Arch.